Eyewitness New Hampshire vs. Perry commentary

 Read Newsday article on lineups from February 12, 2003, click here

-NOTE: If you are returning to this page, you might need to hit the "refresh" button to endure that recently added material is visible.Use this link to download my published articles.
+NOTE: If you are returning to this page, you might need to hit the "refresh" button to ensure that recently added material is visible.Use this link to download my published articles.

-New article by Wells, Yang, & Smalarz (accepted for publication in Law and Human Behavior) gives a Bayesian treatment of eyewitness identification.
+New article by Wells, Yang, & Smalarz (2015, Law and Human Behavior) gives a Bayesian treatment of eyewitness identification.
 Findings show that lineups are more proficient at incriminating the guilty than they are at exculpating the innocent.
 Also, a new type of curve (BREE curves) shows how even modest improvements in the base rate produce increases in the probability of an identification being accurate that exceed the impact of traditional system variables ...

 National Academy of Sciences release of eyewitness identification report.
 Report strongly endorses the double-blind linep procedure, documenting confidence at the time of the identification (to avoid contaminating it), training law enforcement on memory.... http://www.nap.edu/catalog/18891/identifying-the-culprit-assessing-eyewitness-identification